Update: On Aug. 20, Audentes announced that a third patient in the AT132 clinical trial has died.

 They added, however, that none of these issues have been seen in the six patients treated with a lower dose, and all of those patients are "years out from treatment."
 Four of those patients had a history of liver or biliary system problems.

-Both of the patients who died also had evidence of pre-existing liver problems, Audentes said.
+All three of the patients who died also had evidence of pre-existing liver problems and showed signs of liver dysfunction within a month of treatment with AT132, Audentes said.
 All three patients with liver problems were of older age and heavier weight.

 Audentes uses a type of adeno-associated virus, called AAV8, to deliver its gene therapy.
 Other companies, including Ultragenyx, RegenxBio and Biogen are developing gene therapies that also rely on AAV8.